 5) Price Moat

-The fifth moat is the price moat.
-Walmart of course is the king of price moats.
-That is a company that can create products, or sells products much, much lower than anybody else.
+The fifth moat is centered around price.
+Walmart of course is the king of price moats, as the company can create or sell products much, much lower than anybody else.

 Costco also competes on that basis, as does JetBlue, for example.

 But you will find that every good company has at least one of these kinds of moats: brand, secret, toll bridge, switching, or price.

-Make sure that with any company that you are looking at buying, you can identify the moat.
-Your job is to look in industries you understand and find big moat companies.
+Make sure that with any company that you are looking at buying, you can identify at least one.
+Your job is to look into industries you understand so you can recognize companies with strong business moats.

-Your homework for this tutorial is to take the company that you found in the last tutorial, and figure out what moat that company has.
-Is it a brand moat, secret, toll bridge, switching or price moat?
+Your homework for this tutorial is to take the company that you found in the last tutorial, and figure out what type of moat that company has.
+Is it a brand, secret, toll bridge, switching, or price moat?
 Now, go on to Tutorial 4: Moat (Part 2)- The Big Four Numbers.